Speech Sequence Embeddings using Nearest Neighbors Contrastive Learning: Related work

-At present, there is no common corpus and evaluation metric to evaluate the intrinsic quality of SSE models.
-For instance, \cite{herman2021infonce,settle2016siamese,algayres20evalemb} use pre-segmented word tokens to perform a query-by-example task measured by MAP \cite{carlin11map}.
-Others rely on an ABX test on word triplets \cite{nils18wordemb}.
-All these research papers compute their metrics on different corpora featuring different languages.
+\textbf{Speech Sequence Embeddings.} One straightforward method to obtain an SSE is to perform a max pooling along the time axis of the frame-wise speech features.
+This method (combined with a PCA) have been used in \cite{baevski21unsup_w2v} to represent speech sequences obtained by unsupervised phoneme segmentation.
+Another method involves downsampling the sequence into a fixed number of frames and concatenate them into a single vector \cite{nils18wordemb}.
+Other methods use bottleneck auto-encoders \cite{nils18wordemb}.
+More advanced methods use Siamese loss \cite{settle2016siamese} or contrastive learning \cite{herman2021infonce} and rely on unsupervised ways to obtain positive pairs.
+Similarly, auto-encoders with a correspondence objective \cite{kamper2015cae} can encode a member of a pair and reconstruct the other member of the pair.
+Correspondance and Siamese losses can be combined effectively in a model called CAE-Siamese that is on par with the current state-of-the-art in SSE models \cite{last20caesiamese,algayres20evalemb}.\\ At present, there is no common corpus and evaluation metric to evaluate the intrinsic quality of SSE models.
+For instance, \cite{chung2016audio,herman2021infonce,settle2016siamese,algayres20evalemb} use pre-segmented word tokens to perform a query-by-example task measured by MAP \cite{carlin11map}.
+Others rely on an ABX test on word triplets \cite{nils18wordemb}. or word classification \cite{badino2014wordemb} All these research papers compute their metrics on different corpora featuring different languages.
 This plurality of metrics and corpora makes it hard to monitor improvement in the field.
-We propose to create a common benchmark using the most popular metric so far: the MAP, on a widely known corpus: the LibriSpeech dataset \cite{librispeech}.\\ \textbf{Spoken term discovery}.
-This task consists in searching audio recordings for speech sequences that are similar in acoustic space.
+We propose to create a common benchmark using one of the most popular metric so far: the MAP, on a widely known corpus: the LibriSpeech dataset \cite{librispeech}.\\ \textbf{Spoken term discovery.} This task consists in searching audio recordings for speech sequences that are similar in acoustic space.
 One popular method is to use Segmental DTW \cite{seg_dtw} on hand-crafted features, mainly MFCC and PLP, to find subparts of two utterances that have a good DTW alignment score.
 The main problem with this method, as shown by \cite{kamper2021}, is that for some unknown reason, even though it works well on traditional hand-crafted speech features like MFCC and PLP features, it fails to benefit from the theoretically higher quality frame-level self-supervised embeddings like Wav2vec 2.0, CPC or Hubert.
 Another method which does not share this limitation, has been proposed by \cite{thual18knn}.
 It works by encoding all speech sequences of a corpus of a given length range with an SSE and look for pairs with low cosine distance using accelerated k-Nearest Neighbors search.
-We adopt this method here, and the NED/COV metric from the Zerospeech challenges \cite{zs20} to evaluate spoken term discovery.\\
+We adopt this method here, and the NED/COV metric from the Zerospeech challenges \cite{zs20} developped in \cite{ludusan2014bridging} to evaluate spoken term discovery.\\